 - Cook until onions and garlic are softened and meat is completely cooked.

-- Add the tomatoes and softened cream cheese
+- Add the Italian seasoning, tomatoes and softened cream cheese.

 - Let simmer for about ten minutes or so.

-- With the heat on low, stir in the sour cream.
+- With the heat on low, fold in freshly drained pasta and sour cream.

 - Taste and adjust the seasonings.